sendinblue/APIv3-csharp-library/docs/ResellerApi.md

             // Configuration.Default.AddApiKeyPrefix("partner-key", "Bearer");

             var apiInstance = new ResellerApi();
-            var childAuthKey = childAuthKey_example;  // string | auth key of reseller's child
-            var domainName = domainName_example;  // string | Pass the existing domain that needs to be updated var updateChildDomain = new UpdateChildDomain(); // UpdateChildDomain | value to update for sender domain
+            var childIdentifier = childIdentifier_example;  // string | Either auth key or id of reseller's child var domainName = domainName_example;  // string | Pass the existing domain that needs to be updated var updateChildDomain = new UpdateChildDomain(); // UpdateChildDomain | value to update for sender domain

             try
             {
-                // Update the sender domain of reseller's child based on the childAuthKey and domainName passed apiInstance.UpdateChildDomain(childAuthKey, domainName, updateChildDomain);
+                // Update the sender domain of reseller's child based on the childIdentifier and domainName passed apiInstance.UpdateChildDomain(childIdentifier, domainName, updateChildDomain);
             }
             catch (Exception e)
             {